Home Page

 Directly to WBAN!

-5'7" bantamweight Alesia-Tamara Graf was born in Gomel, Belarus on October 14, 1980.
-She moved to Germany in 1999 and now lives in Stuttgart.
-Graf has said that she did not move to Germany in order to box, but intended to study.
+5'7" bantamweight Alesia "The Tigress" Graf was born Alesia-Tamara Klimovich in Gomel, Belarus on October 14, 1980.
+She moved to Germany in 1999.
+She has said that she did not move to Germany in order to box, but intended to study.
 However, she found that her knowledge of the German language was insufficient and she changed her plans when she found herself becoming successful in a boxing career.
+She moved to Wollongong, New South Wales, Australia, in 2011 and trains there with coach and promoter Lee Murray (who coached several Australian men's champions at the University boxing gym).

 An athlete who also enjoys swimming, basketball and beach volleyball.
 Alesia Graf began boxing as an amateur in 2001.
 After fifteen fights she won the 54-kg division of the first international women's tournament organized by the German Boxing Federation in Meppen, Germany in November, 2003.
 In this event, which attracted considerable interest from journalists, radio and TV stations as ell as spectators, 35 women competed in eight weight divisions.
 Alesia first defeated Magdalene Dalecki (Bayer Leverkusen) 40-14, then dispatched Carmen Carrido Chadez (BSC Augsburg) by 56-14.
 In the tournament final she won by a convincing 36-9 score over Halim Ay (BV Ibbenbüren) and was awarded the title of "best boxer" in the tournament.